Studying at Cambridge

 As a participant in the University of Cambridge International Summer Schools, you will be guided by your Course Directors, and encouraged to discuss, debate and develop your own understanding of the issues raised in class.
 It is a very special experience and one that we hope you will enjoy.

 Our Plenary Lecturers and Course Directors are chosen from amongst the best communicators at the University Cambridge and beyond.
 Many have taught on our programmes before, and some return year after year, because our students have recommended them so highly and because they enjoy the experience.

 Wherever possible, we use Course Directors currently teaching at the University of Cambridge, with College, Faculty or other connections.
 We also invite experts from other universities and institutions.
 For more information about our Course Directors please see our Teaching Staff page.

-Teaching for the Science and Literature programmes takes place at the Mill Lane Lecture Theatres, close to St Catharine's College.
+Teaching for the Science and Literature programmes takes place at the Mill Lane Lecture Theatres, close to the city centre.
 Teaching for all other programmes takes place on the Sidgwick Site close to Newnham College and Selwyn College.

 Your certificate of attendance will state the number of classes you have attended in your special subject classes.
 Plenary and evening lecture attendance is also recorded on your certificate, if you attend the minimum number agreed for each programme.

 You may join the many participants who choose to write essays for evaluation by your Course Director – this is usually in order to gain credit from your home university, but also so that you assimilate the learning more fully, and can be assessed against the University of Cambridge standard.
 In either case, writing papers is a valuable way of responding to the courses you have taken, and judging how much you have learned.
 Essays will normally be graded by the Course Director who teaches the course.
 Participants receive a narrative report, a percentage mark and a grade report.
 You may complete one essay per special subject course.
 The charge for evaluation is £45 per essay.